antoninp/ap-library/README.txt

 1. Upload the `ap-library` folder to `/wp-content/plugins/`.
 2. Activate “AP Library” in the Plugins screen.
-3. (Optional) Run the Backfill tool to populate taxonomy terms from existing meta values.
+3. (Optional) Run the Backfill tool to populate taxonomy terms from existing meta values and generate keywords.

 == Frequently Asked Questions ==